debrouwere/hector/README.md

 * Support for many different templating and markup languages.
 * Use any markup language as well as YAML, CSV and JSON content with whatever directory layout you like.
 See [Tilt.js] for a list of currently supported formats.
 * Preprocess anything that compiles into CSS or JavaScript (like [LESS](http://lesscss.org) or [CoffeeScript](http://coffeescript.org)) and automatically optimize scripts, styles and HTML.
-* An easy switch from Jekyll.
+* An relatively straightforward switch from Jekyll.
 * A full-featured plugin system.
 Hook into any part of Hector's data gathering and rendering process.

 ## Get started